1. What is a Union?

 One major role of a labor union is to organize and unite workers in order to negotiate collective bargaining agreements with management.
 Usually, pay and benefits are better for union members with a collective bargaining agreement.
 Unions also help to set principles and values for wages, working conditions, and skill level as well as create laws which improve job conditions for their members through legislation at the national, state and local level.

-As a not-for-profit, Union dues do cover the costs of operating the Union, including the office rent we pay and the salaries of union staff, but Union dues also cover: attorneys’ fees for representing the union in litigation against employers and on your behalf, costs associated with negotiating your contract, handling grievances, arbitrations and costs associated with organizing workers, etc. Union dues do not pay any part of your Medical coverage.
+As a not-for-profit, Union membership does cover the costs of operating the Union, including the office rent we pay and the salaries of union staff, but Union membership also covers: attorneys’ fees for representing the union in litigation against employers and on your behalf, costs associated with negotiating your contract, handling grievances, arbitrations and costs associated with organizing workers, etc. Membership does not pay any part of your Medical coverage.

 4. How can I obtain information about my Health Benefits?